Overview of the Consolidated Flat Tax (with Double Taxation)

 Consolidated Flat Tax does eliminate all tax allowances except for a Consolidated Flat Tax allowance

-If artists really want UBI they can tell their studio/publisher to hold their earnings in an untouched account for a 2.5% fee until they want to cash out
+If artists want UBI they can tell studios and publishers to defer their income in an untouched account until they want to cash out

-Their studio/publisher can still pay their artists a $3000 monthly or $35,000 yearly income combined (just to be on the safe side)
+Studios and publishers can pay artists a $3500 monthly or $40,000 yearly income combined (to be on the safe side)

-UBI eligibility is yearly income equal to 80% of the UBI amount (as a function to allow people to get back into work)
+UBI eligibility limit is yearly income equal to 80% of the UBI amount (as a function for people to get back into work)

-Because 32 hours is strangely 80% of 40 hours and income tax is indirectly 80%, it means literally everyone would work a near 32 gross hour week and claim UBI
+Because 32 hours is strangely 80% of 40 hours and income tax is indirectly 80%, it means everyone would work a 32 paid hour week and claim UBI

 Because a 32 total hour week is so desirable

-Also to stop 100% of citizens claiming UBI near a middle class level (x2 average rent) because no government could afford it if it's 100% of the budget
+Also to stop 100% of citizens claiming UBI of a middle class level (x2 average rent) which no government could afford if it's 100% of the budget

-So it has to be near 80% of 32 hours primarily because 6.5 hours daily paid + 1.5 hour daily break is indirectly 8 hours x 4 days = 26 hour paid week
+So it has to be nearly 80% of 32 hours because 6.5 hours daily paid + 1.5 hour daily break is indirectly 8 hours x 4 days = 26 hour paid week

-80% of $4000 equals to a 24.6 gross hour week so you can work a 24.6 hour week and still claim UBI as a function to allow people to get back into work
+80% of $4500 equals to a 25.1 gross hour week so you can work a 25.1 hour week and claim UBI as a function for people to get back into work